-Canada Commits CAD$800 million to Advance Indigenous-led Conservation
+Canada Commits to CAD$800 Million to Advance Indigenous-led Conservation

 During the announcement Prime Minister Trudeau was joined by representatives from Indigenous leadership, who – from coast to coast to coast – have conserved the biodiversity in their waters and on land for millennia, using traditional knowledge passed down through generations.